Acronyms and interest rates rule the lives of borrowers. That’s especially true of one scandal-plagued index whose reign will soon end.

 “Your payment may go up or down if it’s tied to the Libor,” says Tisa Silver-Canady, assistant director at the office of Financial Education and Wellness at the University of Maryland.

 Libor is the rate a select group of creditworthy international banks charge each other for large loans.
-It is set by Thomson Reuters in conjunction with the British Bankers’ Association.
+It is administered by the Intercontinental Benchmark Administration (IBA), which asks a panel of up to 16 banks the following question:

-Why is this scandal a big deal?
-The Libor is used as a reference rate for borrowing and lending around the world.
+IBA took over for the British Bankers’ Association in the aftermath of the scandals.
+This was a big deal because Libor is used as a reference rate for borrowing and lending around the world.
 It is the most widely used benchmark for short-term rates and is used in the U.S., Canada, Switzerland and London.
-About $10 trillion in loans, including mortgages, student loans and credit cards, are tied to the Libor.

 The Libor interest rate maturities can range from overnight to 12 months.
 Mortgage lenders normally look at the six-month and the one-year Libor for ARM loans.